siddimore/Work/mywork.md

 ---

-# Operations: Running 500+ Ledgers Without Losing Your Mind
+# Operations: Running Disaster Recovery on 1000+ Ledgers

 ## The Kubernetes Operator Story

 ### The Problem That Was Costing Us Money

 **The old way:**
-- Every single ledger namespace got its own disaster recovery pod
+- Every single ledger namespace got its own disaster recovery pod (initial design)
 - These pods just sat there 24/7, waiting for something to break
 - Each pod: 256Mi memory, 100m CPU, doing absolutely nothing most of the time